-Higher level All learning outcomes including those in bold type Learners engage with a broad range of knowledge including theoretical concepts and abstract thinking with significant depth in some areas.
-They will be expected to demonstrate and use a broad range of specialised skills and tools to evaluate and use information, to plan and develop investigative strategies and to determine solutions to varied, unfamiliar problems.
-They will be expected to identify and apply skill and knowledge to a wide variety of both familiar and unfamiliar contexts.
+Ordinary level Higher level Only the learning outcomes that are not presented in All learning outcomes including those in bold type bold type Learners engage with a broad range of knowledge Learners engage with a broad range of knowledge, including theoretical concepts and abstract thinking mainly concrete in nature, but with some elements with significant depth in some areas.
+They will be of abstraction or theory.
+They will be expected to expected to demonstrate and use a broad range demonstrate and use a moderate range of practical of specialised skills and tools to evaluate and use and cognitive skills and tools, select from a range of information, to plan and develop investigative procedures and apply known solutions to a variety of strategies and to determine solutions to varied, problems in both familiar and unfamiliar contexts. unfamiliar problems.
+They will be expected to identify and apply skill and knowledge to a wide variety of bot familiar and unfamiliar contexts. problems in both familiar and unfamiliar contexts. unfamiliar problems.
+They will be expected to ident and apply skill and knowledge to a wide variety of b familiar and unfamiliar contexts.